Skip to main content

 Turkey 1 1 Merriam's turkey; one per permit-tag

-Dove 15 No season limit Mourning and white-winged combined; Arizona is a premier dove state
+Dove 15 No season limit Mourning and white-winged combined; check season dates and possession limits

-Quail (Gambel's) 15 No season limit Arizona is the #1 Gambel's quail destination in the US
+Quail (Gambel's) 15 No season limit Gambel's quail seasons and access depend on current small-game regulations

 Mountain Lion 1 1 One per tag; pursuit-only tags available for those who want to tree but not harvest